Estimated reading time: 6 minutes

 Many plants we think of as weeds are also herbs, which the Oxford Dictionary defines as “any plant with leaves, seeds or flowers used for flavouring, food, medicine or perfume.”

-Other weeds can have other uses such as stock feed, dyes, textiles, and cosmetics.
+Other weeds have various uses such as stock feed, dyes, textiles, and cosmetics.

 Suddenly, weeds start to look useful.